Security-Onion-Solutions/securityonion-docs/idh.rst

 SSH
 =============
-For IDH nodes, the local sshd is configured to listen on TCP/222, and connections are only acceppted from the Manager node.
+For IDH nodes, the local sshd is configured to listen on TCP/222, and connections are only accepted from the Manager node.
 This allows TCP/22 to be used for honeypot services.